isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Note**: `Expects()` can also be used to check a condition in the middle of an algorithm.

 **Enforcement**: (Not enforceable) Finding the variety of ways preconditions can be asserted is not feasible.
-Warning about those that can be easily identfied (assert()) has questionable value in the absence of a language facility.
+Warning about those that can be easily identified (assert()) has questionable value in the absence of a language facility.

 <a name="Ri-post"></a>